 Please ensure that your medical insurance while you are travelling is in order.
 You will need to pay cash to any doctor, clinic or hospital in the area should you need to make use of their services.
 You are advised to keep such receipts so that you can claim back from your insurance company after your trip.

 It is very important that you include all necessary information, as per your booking form, regarding specific medical conditions.

 HIV & AIDS: This disease is a huge problem all over the world, and in Africa especially; Victoria Falls is no exception.

 To learn more about how it is affecting Africa, please visit the following website:

 The tap water at the facility and in the surrounding areas is drinkable, but contains a bit of lime.
 Water on the Nakavango Estate is sourced from boreholes.
 Should you not enjoy the taste of the water, you are welcome to purchase bottled water.

 Please ensure that you bring any medication specifically related to specific medical conditions, e.g. asthma, allergies, diabetes, etc. and ensure that you provide us with all necessary details of such conditions on your booking form.

-Volunteers are not to exit the boundary of Camp Nakavango, unless accompanied by your co-ordinator, or leaving with an arranged transfer.
-The camp is situated in a dangerous game area.
+Volunteers are not to exit the boundary of Nakavango, unless accompanied by your volunteer guide, or leaving with an arranged transfer – we are situated in a dangerous game area.